Grantee Directory

 Legal Action Center

-To provide support timely and effective implementation of the Clean Slate Act, anticipate and respond to attempts to weaken the law or delay its implementation, educates individuals with conviction histories about how and when the law will affect them an...
+To provide support timely and effective implementation of the Clean Slate Act and educate individuals with conviction histories about how and when the law will affect them and continues to build a powerful base to drive further reforms.

 Grant amount: $50,000